iBranch211/java-specialagent/README.md

 3. The `-Dconfig=${PROPERTIES_FILE}` command-line argument can be specified to have the <ins>SpecialAgent</ins> load property names from a `${PROPERTIES_FILE}`.
 Properties defined in the `${PROPERTIES_FILE}` override same-named properties defined in the layer below.

 4. The <ins>SpecialAgent</ins> has a `default.properties` file that defines default values for properties that need to be defined.

-5. Concurrent plugin supports verbose mode which is disabled by default.
-To enable set `sa.concurrent.verbose=true`.
-In non verbose mode parent span context (if exists) is propagating to task execution.
-In verbose mode parent span is always created on task submission to executor and child span is created when task is started.

 ### Selecting the <ins>Tracer Plugin</ins>